1mperator/co60_LTac_Escalation.Altis/Extensions/README.md

 Good, now go into `bld` and do `cmake ..`.
 This will make `cmake` do magical things.
 I think you only need to run CMake if your CMakeLists.txt changes, but don't quote me on that.

-To actually compile the dlls, be in the `bld` directory and run `msbuild`.
+To actually compile the DLLs for a project, be in the `bld` directory and run `vcbuild myproject.vcproj RELEASE`.
 This is assuming CMake detected you were using msvc and generated vcproj files and stuff.
 Anyway, run that when you modify a source file.
 I think.

-TODO
+i has dlls but wat aboot arma?
 ---

-Distribution?
-Getting the DLLs into a place where ArmA can load them.
+At the moment, `CMakeLists.txt` is designed such that the timer.dll project thingy will be installed if you build the `INSTALL.vcproj` project.
+So, again, after running `bootstrap.sh` you should have a `bld` directory, go in there, run `cmake ..` to produce your vcproj files.
+Run `vcbuild timer.vcproj RELEASE` to build the timer DLL and finally `vcbuild INSTALL.vcproj RELEASE` to shove it into the directory that the ARMADIR environment variable points to (or at least, pointed to when you ran cmake).

+It's just that easy! =D